 Latvia has had a tortured history, with rarely any pauses between wars, invasions, occupations and rulers.

-In the middle ages, it was ruled by Germany, which founded its capital city of Riga.
+In the middle ages, it was ruled by Germans, who founded its capital city of Riga.
 In the 16th Century the land fell under Polish and Lithuanian rule.
 In the 17th Century Sweden took over.
 In the 18th and 19th Centuries, Russia became its ruler.
 During this time, there was huge devastation, following Peter the Great’s ‘scorched earth policy’ and the plague, which together extinguished the lives of over half the population.